Blog

 - | June 16, 2025

 In tech hiring, technical assessments are essential to gauge the real skills of a candidate.
 But placing the right test at the wrong time can cost you top talent, or slow down your entire recruitment process.
 Hiring in IT often feels like a race against time.
 DevOps, Cloud, and Fullstack talent is rare, and highly sought after.
 Running assessments at the right moment helps increase candidate conversion, reduce time-to-hire, and improve hiring quality.
 Timing can make all the difference.
 So when should you test: at the beginning, middle, or end of the hiring process?
 This guide will help you decide.
-Table of Contents 1.
-What Is a Technical Assessment?
-2. Key Stages in the Hiring Funnel 3.
-When Do Companies Typically Test Candidates?
-4. Pros and Cons of Different Assessment Timings 5.
-Best Practices for Timing Your Assessment 6.
-Common Mistakes to Avoid Conclusion

 - | June 12, 2025